-33. The Accused System includes a method storing at least a portion of the information associated with the first data entry in memory for analysis.
-For example, the service provider stores for analysis at least a portion of the information associated with the first data entry, e.g., an order of a favorite order, so that these orders may be analyzed and the appropriate rewards can be made available on the Accused System.
-If at least a portion of the information was not stored in memory, the rewards would not be available to the user.

-34. The Accused System includes a method comprising receiving, at the terminal machine (e.g., an Android smart phone or other Android computing device running the Defendant app), a terminal dialogue module (e.g., terminal machine portion of a favorite order) that updates at least a portion of the first code to produce first updated code, wherein the first updated code adapts the terminal application (e.g., Defendant app for Android) to display a second prompt for the terminal machine's portion of a modified dialogue sequence (e.g., series of prompts and corresponding user data entries) with the service provider machine, wherein at least one of the first code, the second code, and the first updated code comprise intermediate code.
-For example, when a user inputs a favorite order using the Accused System, information is communicated to the user's Defendant app (terminal application on the terminal machine).
+- 33. The Accused System includes a method storing at least a portion of the information associated with the first data entry in memory for analysis.
+For example, the service provider machine stores for analysis at least a portion of the information associated with the first data entry, e.g., an order of a saved address, so that these orders may be analyzed and the appropriate rewards can be made available on the Accused System.
+If at least a portion of the information was not stored in memory, the rewards would not be available to the user. - 34.
+The Accused System includes a method comprising receiving, at the terminal machine (e.g., an Android smart phone or other Android computing device running the Defendant app), a terminal dialogue module (e.g., terminal machine portion of a dialogue (e.g., saved address)) that updates at least a portion of the first code to produce first updated code, wherein the first updated code adapts the terminal application (e.g., Defendant app for Android) to display a second prompt for the terminal machine's portion of a modified dialogue sequence (e.g., series of prompts and corresponding user data entries) with the service provider machine, wherein at least one of the first code, the second code, and the first updated code comprise intermediate code.
+For example, when a user inputs a saved address using the Accused System, information is communicated to the user's Defendant app (terminal application on the terminal machine).
 The format of the information that is sent from the Defendant server to the user's Defendant app is, for example, JSON.
-At least a portion of the information is necessarily stored on the terminal machine because, for example, without limitation, the favorite order appears on the user's Android device and allows the user to select it even at a later time.
+At least a portion of the information is necessarily stored on the terminal machine because, for example, without limitation, the saved address appears on the user's Android device and allows the user to select it even at a later time.
 Therefore, the terminal dialogue module updates at least a portion of the first code to produce first updated code.
-The dialogue sequence (e.g., series of prompts and corresponding user data entries) is evidenced in the one or more favorite order and the corresponding user data entry of selecting a desired favorite order (e.g., button).
-Additional prompts include reviewing favorite order information and editing and deleting favorite orders.
-For example, without limitation, the second prompt is evidenced by the ability to access new favorite orders.
+The dialogue sequence (e.g., series of prompts and corresponding user data entries) is evidenced in the one or more saved addresses and the corresponding user data entry of selecting a desired saved address (e.g., button).
+Additional prompts include reviewing saved address information and editing and deleting saved addresses.
+For example, without limitation, the second prompt is evidenced by the ability to access a new saved address.
 At least one of the first code, the second code, and the first updated code comprise intermediate code.
-As explained above, the terminal application is identified as, for example, without limitation, the Defendant app for Android, and the first code as, for example, without limitation, the app's bytecode.
+As explained above, the terminal application is identified as, for example, without limitation, the Defendant app for Android, and the first code and the first updated code is identified as, for example, without limitation, the app's bytecode.